centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 ### Layout and concepts

-The project content is made of a main binary (`centreon_plugins.pl`), and a logical directory structure allowing to separate plugins and modes files across the domain they are refering to.
+The project content is made of a main binary (`centreon_plugins.pl`), and a logical directory structure allowing to separate plugins and modes files across the domain they are referring to.

 You can display it using the command `tree -L 1`.